by Jeffrey Dach MD

 A Scientific Statement From the American Heart Association Committee on Cardiovascular Imaging and Intervention, Council on Cardiovascular Radiology and Intervention, and Committee on Cardiac Imaging, Council on Clinical Cardiology.
 Matthew J. Budoff, MD, FAHA; Stephan Achenbach, MD; Roger S. Blumenthal, MD, FAHA; J. Jeffrey Carr, MD, MSCE; Jonathan G. Goldin, MD, PhD; Philip Greenland, MD, FAHA; Alan D. Guerci, MD; Joao A.C.
 Lima, MD, FAHA; Daniel J. Rader, MD, FAHA; Geoffrey D. Rubin, MD; Leslee J. Shaw, PhD; Susan E. Wiegers, MD

-William R. Davis, MD, FACC Heart Disease Reversal Expert Web: www.trackyourplaque.com Dr. Davis is author of Track Your Plaque and founder of the Track Your Plaque website, both of which are devoted to the concept of early detection of heart disease using CT heart scans.
+(2) William R. Davis, MD, FACC Heart Disease Reversal Expert Web: Dr. Davis is author of UnDoctored, Wheat Belly and Track Your Plaque and founder of website communities devoted to the concept of early detection of heart disease using CT heart scans.
 He is a vocal advocate of self-empowering strategies to reduce risk of heart disease.
 He is Medical Director of Milwaukee Heart Scan and practices cardiology in the Milwaukee area.
 He is a graduate of St. Louis University School of Medicine and obtained his training in medicine and cardiology at the Ohio State University Hospitals and Case-Western Reserve/ MetroHealth Medical Centers.

 Arteriosclerosis, Thrombosis, and Vascular Biology.
 1999;19:1250-1256.)